PeterNg2333/1155143402csci4140/README.md

     3. The login, loginout and authentication system is managed by several functions including: is_auth(), csci4140_login(), csci4140_logout(), and is_admin($username), among others. <br />
     4. Both the cookies (login name and pd) and session (session id) are used to store the login status of the user
     5. After logout (Exit), any user action e.g., upload image will be invalid and redirect to login page.
+    6. If the login is failed, message: "User not found, go back to index.php"

   - Photo album
     1. Photos are displayed in chronological order based on their creation time.
 The order is not affected by the time of modification, with older photos appearing at the end. <br />